Solpatium/Haskell-Sudoku/README.md

 stack build
 stack exec sudoku-exe # This launches all benchmarks and can take a few minutes :)
 ```
-**Warning: ** benchmarks might not work on Windows, there issues with file coding.
+**Warning:** benchmarks might not work on Windows, there are issues with file coding.
 Anything else should work on Windows.
 #### Generating documentation:
 ```bash
 stack haddock